cachix/snix/snix/eval/src/tests/snix_tests/README.md

-These tests are "native" to Tvix and exist in addition to the Nix test suite.
+These tests are "native" to Snix and exist in addition to the Nix test suite.

 All of these are straightforward code snippets which are expected to